-Of course the event successfully went ahead and having come out the other end, I'm pleased and proud with how it went.
+Of course this particular actuary conference successfully went ahead and having come out the other end, I'm pleased and proud with how it went.
 Perfect?
 No. Good enough to make me feel proud and that it was worthwhile?
 Heck, yes!

 But let me take you behind the scenes and reveal the back story:

-I actually first thought about doing this nearly 3 years ago.
-3 freakin' years ago.
+I actually first thought about doing a virtual actuarial conference event nearly 3 years before it took place in 2020.
+3 freakin' years thinking about doing it before Covid pushed me on.
 How embarrassing.

 It obviously never happened.

 Because of an invisible force, I've started to notice more and more in life...

 It's a clever foe that comes in many forms.
 Fear, self-doubt, and the background anxiety of failing at something in front of others.
 Most of us can probably relate at some level:

 Imaginary relics from a self-preservation motivated ancient brain?